DukeRobotics/robosub-ros/README.md

 We are a Duke University club competing in the RoboSub Competition.
 Check out [our website](https://duke-robotics.com).

-Our codebase is split into two repositories:
+> [!IMPORTANT]
+> This repository, powered by [ROS Noetic](http://wiki.ros.org/noetic), was our primary codebase for RoboSub 2019 - RoboSub 2024.
+It is no longer maintained.
+>
+> We have moved to the [`robosub-ros2`](https://github.com/DukeRobotics/robosub-ros2) codebase, powered by [ROS2](https://github.com/ros2), for RoboSub 2025 and beyond.

+## Introduction

-1. This repo contains all of the code required for running and testing our robots.
+This repo contains all of the code required for running and testing our robots.
-1. The [documentation](https://github.com/DukeRobotics/documentation) repo contains introductory projects, tutorials, and miscellaneous docs.

 Our code is Dockerized, making it straightforward to set up and run.
 See [Running Our Docker Images](#running-our-docker-images).

 Once the containers are up and running, go to [Running Our Code](#running-our-code).

 ## Software Stack